Evaluating LLMs on Entity Disambiguation in Tables: Results and discussion

 \subsection{Ablation studies}

 To explain the drop in performances observed for \turl and \tablellama on the TURL-2K-red-LamAPI dataset, we have measured the accuracy w.r.t. the number of candidates per mention, with the intuition that the higher the number of candidates the lower the performances.
-Figure~\ref{fig:accuracy-candidates} reports the accuracy of \turl and \tablellama given a different number of candidates per mention, considering also the correct one.
+Figure~\ref{fig:accuracy-candidates} reports the accuracy of \turl, \tablellama, GPT-4o and GPT-4o-mini given a different number of candidates per mention, also considering the correct one.
 Our intuitions are empirically confirmed by observing a drop in performance for both approaches, with a more severe one for \turl.
 This could happen because \turl aggregates the candidates of every mention in a table and passes them through a Transformer, increasing the context length to at most $O(NK)$, where $N$ is the number of mentions in a table and $K$ is the maximum number of candidates retrieved per mention.

-We ran an additional ablation study to measure the impact of the table's metadata (\eg the title of the Wikipedia page the table is found in, the section title or the table caption to name a few) on the final accuracy achieved by both \turl and \tablellama, testing both on the TURL-2K-red-LamAPI dataset, the only dataset with table metadata, with i) \textit{No-Meta}, \ie a setting where the page title, section title and the table caption are removed; ii) \textit{No-Header}, \ie the table header is changed to $[\text{col}0, \text{col}1, ..., \text{col}N]$ and iii) \textit{No-Meta-No-Header}, \ie the combination of both i) and ii).
+We ran an additional ablation study to measure the impact of the table's metadata (\eg the title of the Wikipedia page the table is found in, the section title, or the table caption to name a few) on the final accuracy achieved by \turl, \tablellama, GPT-4o, and GPT-4o-mini, testing on the TURL-2K-red-LamAPI dataset.
+We ran experiments with i) \textit{No-Meta}, \ie a setting where the page title, section title, and the table caption are removed; ii) \textit{No-Header}, \ie the table header is changed to $[\text{col}0, \text{col}1, ..., \text{col}N]$ and iii) \textit{No-Meta-No-Header}, \ie the combination of both i) and ii).
 From Figure~\ref{fig:accuracy-metadata}, we observe that \turl is heavily dependent on the table metadata, with a severe drop in performance when both metadata and header are removed.
-On the other hand, \tablellama is almost unaffected by removing metadata from the prompt, indicating a higher generalisation capability and a greater focus on the context provided by the table itself rather than by the metadata).
+On the other hand, \tablellama and GPT-4o are almost unaffected by removing metadata from the prompt, indicating a higher generalisation capability and a greater focus on the context provided by the table itself rather than by the metadata.